pgodsalve/Dr-Chris-Godsalve/README.md

 There were some formative events which shaped Chris’ huge sense of social justice and political awareness.
 Possibly the most powerful of these were his father Tom suffering a debilitating stroke in 1971 but then being declared ‘fit for work’ and social security benefits stopped.
 Chris became very aware of what he saw as the media demonisation of people accessing support from the government.
 Chris grew up around men who had been hardened by war and had enormous respect for them but considered himself a pacifist.
 His mother Lisa amusedly remembered switching on the TV one evening and spotting Chris in a huge crowd on a peace protest in London.
 She had just started to worry as he hadn’t come home for tea and hadn’t given an inkling where he was going.

 Chris’ father Tom sadly died very suddenly of liver cancer in 1977, having been diagnosed just 4 weeks earlier.
 Chris was 18 and his father’s death impacted him greatly.
 This was a dark time; Chris became unwell with schizoaffective disorder and spent some time in Fairmile psychiatric hospital.
 Lisa married Victor Cripps in 1979 after meeting him through the British Legion and acting as a translator with the German branch.
+Chris gained a brother Bob, and nephew Steve.
 Vic was instrumental in supporting Chris in his recovery and encouraging him to pursue his studies in maths and physics.

 #### University and academic life